Esqarrouth/Cool-Quotes/README.md

 I think better, because I think as the machine that I am.|Eray Ozkural I like ur hard nose but ur personal expectation of urself can't always hold true to others.
 In summation.
 NAPALM.
 It's my fav leadership acronym Not All People Are Like Me.
 U r good.
 Others not so much.
 Pick ur battles.|Brutis37/Kegan
-Şirketleşmek için uğraşmayın, yaptığınız iş sizi şirketleştirsin.|Abdurrahman Nakipoğlu
+Şirketleşmek için uğraşmayın, yaptığınız iş sizi şirketleştirsin.|Abdurrahman Nakipoğlu If your GF doesn't have a personal goal, her personal goal is to make your life miserable.|Goktug Yilmaz